RETENTION: Resource-Efficient Tree-Based Ensemble Model Acceleration with Content-Addressable Memory: Evaluation

 \subsection{Experiment 5: Different TCAM Sizes}

-In addition to the number of trees, the size of the TCAM is another factor that may affect RETENTION's performance.
+In addition to the number of trees, the size of the underlying TCAM is another factor that may affect RETENTION's performance.
 Fig.~\ref{fig:exp_TCAM} illustrates the impact of mapping XGBoost to TCAMs with three different sizes.
 Results suggest that as TCAM size increases, RETENTION yields gradually diminishing improvements in energy-efficient mapping, while offering notable gains in space-efficient mapping.
 Although the designs of both \textit{naive unified mapping} and \textit{ODR} are not directly correlated with TCAM size, it becomes increasingly difficult for \textit{ODR} to eliminate TCAMs as the size increases, since only those entirely filled with X states can be removed.
-In some edge cases, such as mapping the models trained on the CreditApproval or Letter datasets to $256 \times 256$ TCAMs, \textit{ODR} may offer no improvement because none of the TCAMs are fully redundant even after reordering.
+In some edge cases, such as mapping the models trained on the CreditApproval or Letter dataset to $256 \times 256$ TCAMs, \textit{ODR} may offer no improvement because none of the TCAMs are fully redundant even after reordering.
 Conversely, increasing the TCAM size can sometimes create partially redundant TCAMs with only a few non-X-state cells.
-In such cases, \textit{ODR} can effectively mitigate this issue, allowing these TCAMs to be removed and improving space efficiency.
+In such cases, \textit{ODR} can effectively mitigate this issue, allowing these TCAMs to be removed and lowering capacity requirement.
 For example, mapping the Letter model to $128 \times 128$ TCAMs may benefit from this effect.
-On the other hand, although improvement increases with TCAM size when RETENTION is applied for space-efficient mapping, CAM utilization actually decreases because larger TCAMs require more X states per row, which leads to greater inefficiency.
+On the other hand, although improvement increases with TCAM size when RETENTION is applied for space-efficient mapping, CAM utilization actually decreases because larger TCAMs require more X states per row.
 However, since \textit{naive independent mapping} assigns each tree to a separate TCAM, larger capacities often fail to be fully exploited, leading to greater performance degradation compared to \textit{SPC}.
-Consequently, a smaller TCAM is recommended for RETENTION regardless of the optimization objective, though it must still be large enough to accommodate the longest path in the model.
+Consequently, a smaller TCAM is recommended for RETENTION regardless of the optimization objective, though it must still be large enough to accommodate the longest path in the model when applying \textit{SPC}.